-Washington, DC, June 25, 2012—Behavioral health organizations in the U.S. are committed to improving patient care through the “meaningful use” of health information technology (HIT), but face considerable barriers in adopting electronic health records (EHRs) and other technological advances, according to a new report previewed today by the National Council for Behavioral Health (National Council).
+Washington, DC, June 25, 2012—Behavioral health organizations in the U.S. are committed to improving patient care through the “meaningful use” of health information technology (HIT), but face considerable barriers in adopting electronic health records (EHRs) and other technological advances, according to a new report previewed today by the National Council for Mental Wellbeing (National Council).

 The Health IT survey called: HIT Adoption and Meaningful Use Readiness in Community Behavioral Health, reveals that only 2 percent of community mental health and addictions treatment organizations feel ready to meet meaningful use requirements, compared to 27 percent of Federally Qualified Health Centers and 20 percent of hospitals.

 The report attributes the disparity in large part to the American Recovery and Reinvestment Act of 2009, which provided more than $19 billion for incentive payments to support the “meaningful use” of HIT, but did not qualify behavioral health organizations to receive facility incentive payments.